 Member Qualifications, Appointment and Removal

 The members of the Committee (the “Members”), and from amongst those Members, the Chairperson of the Committee, are appointed annually by the Board.
 The Board will appoint not less than three directors as Members.
-The number of members of the Committee shall be determined from time to time by resolution of the Board.

 No director who is an officer or employee of CGC (or any related entity of CGC) may be a Member.
 The Committee and each Member must meet the independence and audit committee composition requirements promulgated by all governmental and regulatory bodies exercising control over CGC as may be in effect from time to time, including Rule 10A-3(b)(1) promulgated under the Securities Exchange Act of 1934, as amended (the “Exchange Act”) (subject to the exemptions provided in Rule 10A-3(c)), Rule 5605(a)(2) of the Listing Rules of the Nasdaq Stock Market and relevant rules of any other stock exchanges on which CGC’s shares are listed.